aiwachow/DRONE-NAVC-V1/README.md

 # NAVIGATION CONTROL SYSTEM
 STM32 based flight controller for unmanned drone aircraft. <br />
 Pcb has been manufactured and tested.
-However it does not work pefectively. <br />
+However this design isn't perfect. <br />
 It's just a demo for educational purposes. <br />